AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

   {
     "Id": "Heater_01_01_02",
     "Name": "HeaterOnFirstFloor",
-    "Description": "This is Asset which represents a heater on the first floor.", "Metadata": [
+    "Description": "This is an Asset which represents a heater on the first floor.", "Metadata": [
       {
         "Id": "17020d80-1dc8-4690-932f-3421c9cff0d1",